Statutory guidance

 7. Obligations of importers

-For the purposes of the 2017 Regulations as they apply in NI, an importer is a business or person established in NI or the EEA who places a product from outside of the EEA or NI on the NI or EEA market.
+For the purposes of the 2017 Regulations as they apply in NI, an importer is a business or person who is established in NI and places a product on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 Therefore, a business or person based in NI who is supplied with a product from GB will be an importer under the 2017 Regulations, if they then sell that product on the NI (or EEA) markets.

 As set out in Regulations 18-26 importers have a number of duties and responsibilities which are summarised below.

-1. An importer must not place a product on the market unless it complies with the essential requirements.
+1) An importer must not place a product on the market unless it complies with the essential requirements.
 When an importer has reason to believe that products are not in conformity with the essential requirements, the importer must not place the products on the NI market.
-If a product presents a risk the importer must inform the manufacturer and the market surveillance authority of that risk.
+If a product presents a risk the importer must inform the manufacturer and the MSA of that risk.

-7. The importer must take action where they have reason to believe that products that they have placed on the NI market are not in conformity with the 2017 Regulations, and the competent authorities of any relevant state in which the importer has made the product available on the market, of the risk Where the products are considered to present a risk to consumers then the importer is required to inform the market surveillance authority (in NI these are the District Councils).
+7) The importer must take action where they have reason to believe that products that they have placed on the NI market are not in conformity with the 2017 Regulations, and the competent authorities of any relevant state in which the importer has made the product available on the market, of the risk Where the products are considered to present a risk to consumers then the importer is required to inform the MSA (in NI these are the District Councils).
 Read more information on how to notify the MSA.

 8. Obligations of distributors